teamtv/teamtv-api-documentation/docs/backend_api/resource_group.md

 ## Per-Resource ACL

 TeamTV allows you to specify per-resource.
-Some resources within TeamTV are `SportingEven`, `Video`, etc.
+Some resources within TeamTV are `SportingEvent`, `Video`, etc.

 You can disable certain privileges per resource for some specified roles.